Audiology (AuD)

 Admission Requirements

-Admission to the program will be for Fall term only, and applications must be received by January 1 of the application year.
+Admission to the program will be for Fall term only.
+Deadline for application materials is January 1st of the application year.

 • Part 1: Describe and explain the experience(s) you have had that have convinced you that audiology is the career for you.
 (This may include: coursework, shadowing, job experience, personal experience.)